-Donald Trump Defends Killing Qasem Soleimani: He was a Terrorist, Not a Poet | Breitbart
+Trump Defends Killing Qasem Soleimani: He was a Terrorist, Not a Poet

 The president also mocked the establishment media and Democrats for expressing sympathy with Iran.

-“He was a terrorist, you know, they don’t want to call him a terrorist, now the Democrats are trying to make him sound like he was this wonderful human being,” Trump said and repeated Limbaugh’s criticism that the establishment media was even describing Soleimani as a “poet.”
+“He was a terrorist, you know, they don’t want to call him a terrorist.
+Now the Democrats are trying to make him sound like he was this wonderful human being,” Trump said and repeated Limbaugh’s criticism that the establishment media was even describing Soleimani as a “poet.”

 He pointed to the “totally fake newspapers” like the New York Times and the Washington Post for writing about Soleimani in sympathetic terms similar to stories describing slain Islamic State terrorist Abu Bakr al-Baghdadi as an “austere religious scholar.”